Judith E. Heumann House: Apartments for 1,100+ UC Berkeley students.

 Zoom

-Placement of the new housing has been carefully considered to create an expansive sunny meadow with plantings and pathways called the Central Glade.
+Placement of Heumann House has been carefully considered to create an expansive sunny meadow with plantings and pathways called the Central Glade.

 Zoom